 In this blog: A survival guide for baby Buffs.

-How crazy it is to think that is year I’ll be a senior at CU Boulder.
+How crazy it is to think soon I’ll be a senior at CU Boulder.
 What’s even more crazy to think is how four short years ago I was a freshman at this fantastic school, beginning my journey as a college student.
 I’ve said hello and goodbye to college courses, some of which I, for a second, had me convinced that maybe German Studies or History was the perfect major for me, only to realize hell nooo.
 Walking onto the CU campus as a Freshman and into my first college course was one of the most petrifying moment in life.
 However, these moments of complete fear can lead to strength, new friendships and life long realizations.
 So, all of you baby buffs, here is the DL on freshman year and how to survive the ups & the downs.

 - Roommate.
 A majority of the time you’ll think, “My roommate is completely weird.”
 The rest of you will think, “My roommate and I are going to be best friends.”
 The fact of the matter is, it doesn’t really matter which side of the dice you’ve landed on.
 As an incoming freshman, you shouldn’t cling yourself to anyone, but you also shouldn’t avoid friendships.
 Keep an open mind and attempt friendship with the people you meet.
 This way, you’ll figure out who you want to be friends with and who you really don’t click well with.
 This can sometime be hard considering freshman year of college is equivalent to our first year in middle school.
 So awkward.